 Except in the exceptional circumstances described below, the child and both parents must appear in person.

 - Current Passport

-- Two (2) studio-quality color photographs taken within the last six months measuring 2" x 2" (5cm x 5cm) with a white background.
+- One studio-quality color photograph taken within the last six months measuring 2" x 2" (5cm x 5cm) with a white background.
 No other photo format can be accepted.
 More information

 - For children under age 16, both parents must be present with original photo identification to sign the passport application in the presence of a consular officer.
 The child must also be present.
 If one parent/guardian cannot be present, the non-applying parent or guardian must complete item 3 on the DS-3053 “Statement of Consent, “providing written consent for the issuance of a passport for the minor child.
 Additionally, the non-applying parent or guardian consenting to the issuance of a passport for a minor child must:

 - Sign and date Form DS-3053 in the presence of a Certified Notary Public, and

 - Submit a photocopy of the front and back side of the ID that was presented to the Notary Public with Form DS-3053.